nityanandmathur/WasteAgainstWaste/README.md

 <div align="center">
-<h1>   Many thank for this opportunity!
+<h1>   Many thanks for this opportunity!
  </h1>